PSYE Auditions Frequently Asked Questions

 Please visit PSYE Auditions for more information.

 That's okay!
 We ask that you participate in your school music program and take private lessons on your instrument during the season that you will be playing in PSYE.
-If you are auditioning for the 2025-26 PSYE season, you will need to participate in your school music program and take private lessons for the 2025-26 school year.
+If you are auditioning for the 2026-27 PSYE season, you will need to participate in your school music program and take private lessons for the duration of the 2026-27 school year.

-A $45 audition fee will be collected when you submit your audition video.
-Our audition platform, Acceptd, does offer reduced cost application fees to qualified students.
+A $45 audition fee will be collected when you submit your application via our audition platform, Acceptd.
+Acceptd does offer reduced cost application fees to qualified students.

 Please visit Acceptd Support for more information.